cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Tensor tXrK = smem_thr_copy_K.retile_D(tCrK);
 ```

 Retiling doesn't change the underlying registers, it simply allows us to map the 32x4 LDSM load to the specific fragment registers.
 By default, the 32x4 LDSM instruction is unaware of the underlying tensor op.
-We retile the fragments so that these u32 map to half_t and align their tile shapes to ensure the eventual copy is correct.
+We retile the fragments so that these `u32` map to `half_t` and align their tile shapes to ensure the eventual copy is correct.
 (TODO: image).
 In the final writeback of our output, we'll see how we have to retile the register source when moving data from registers->SMEM.

 ## Register Copy and MMA
 Unlike the GMEM->SMEM transaction where we copy the whole tile in one go, we can pseudo-pipeline the fragment loads while doing the GEMM loop across dimension K. For the TiledMMA, we MMA over dim-K, loading the next tile fragment every iteration.
-This interleaves the `LDMATRIX` instruction with some compute and probably saves a bit of time due to mem controller and tensor core overlap (functional units can execute independently).
+This interleaves the `ldmatrix` instruction with some compute and probably saves a bit of time due to mem controller and tensor core overlap (functional units can execute independently).
 But mainly, by explicitly telling the compiler when it needs to have certain fragments ready, we can conserve register pressure by only having them available when they are needed.
 In our case, if we prefetch the next block every iteration, we only really need two register fragments available at any time.

 ### MMA Shape

-The tiled MMA tensors (`tSsQ`, `tSsK`) have shape (MMA, MMA_M, MMA_N) (TODO: atom layout).
+The tiled MMA tensors (`tSsQ`, `tSsK`) have shape (MMA, MMA_M, MMA_N) (see visualization in the [fragment reshape section](#fragment-reshape)).
-- MMA: shape/number of elements per thread.
+- `MMA`: shape/number of elements per thread.
 For our tiled MMA, it's 8 elements per thread for Q and 4 elements per thread for K, V, and the accumulator.
-The output of our SM80 16x8x16 atom has `MMA=(2,2)`, which means each thread holds 4 values in the shape $(2, 2)$.
-MMA_M is the number of tiles along M and `MMA_N` is the number of tiles along N for tensor with shape (M, N).
+The output of our SM80 16x8x16 atom has `MMA=(2,2)`, which means each thread holds 4 values in the shape (2, 2).
+- `MMA_M` is the number of tiles along M and
+- `MMA_N` is the number of tiles along N for tensor with shape (M, N).
 In this case, `M=kBlockM` and `N=K=kHeadDim` for `tSsQ`.
 By explicitly constructing the loop ourselves, we ensure the GEMM tiles across K for each output tile and that each warp holds all of the values of its output row tile.

 We index these K-tiles via `register(_, _, i)` to grab the relevant K-fragment per loop iteration.
 The TiledMMA handles the the M and N dimension.